 Shareholders agreements will typically deal with the following matters (inter alia):

-However the parties to an agreement will be free to decide and agree the terms of the agreement and such can in theory touch upon any matter that may arise between shareholders and/or the company.
+However, the parties to an agreement will be free to decide and agree the terms of the agreement and, as such, can in theory touch upon any matter that may arise between shareholders and/or the company.
 Whilst there is no legal necessity whatsoever to enter into such an agreement, there are numerous reasons why it will be a good idea to do so.

 In general terms, such agreements are private documents whose terms are known only to those shareholders who are party to the contract.
 The Articles of Association, by contrast, are registered and thus are available for public registration.
 A key advantage, therefore, is that the contents of shareholders’ agreements are confidential.

 Shareholders’ agreements provide real flexibility and can be rapidly and easily updated and amended.
 Particularly where small businesses are concerned, the company’s position may shift quite rapidly.
 Shareholders’ agreements can, with the necessary consent of those involved, be changed as regularly as necessary and ensure that the company is governed in the most appropriate fashion as it develops.
 Such agreements will also inevitably be ‘tailor made’ to the needs and desires of shareholders, ensuring that the specific idiosyncrasies of the company, and the relationship between the company’s members, are taken into account.

 Disputes are regrettably all too common amongst business partners.
 Failure to have an agreed mechanism in place in this regard can easily be fatal to a business.
 Agreements allow the parties to set out exactly how, and by whom, any disputes are to be settled.
 Deadlock provisions are also highly useful in this regard.
 If shareholders become locked into an intractable dispute, having a method to allow one party to buy out the shareholding of another can be the only possible way to sustain a business as a going concern.

 Non-compete clauses are valuable for any fledgling business.
 Placing limitations on the actions of shareholders to prevent them using their knowledge of the company to obtain a competitive advantage over it, is essential to protect business interests.